ahtsham58/ahtsham58.github.io/_pages/about.md

 In my recent role at <a href="https://graphwise.ai/"> Graphwise (previously, Semantic-web Company)</a>, I learned integrating knowledge graphs with generative AI to enhance enterprise data intelligence, enabling semantic search, and AI-driven decision-making.
-Specifically, I integrated symbolic AI and generative AI, while optimizing Retrieval-Augmented Generation (RAG) archectures to develop scalable, enterprise-ready solutions that transform unstructured, semi-structured, and structured data into actionable knowledge.
+Specifically, I integrated symbolic AI and generative AI, while optimizing Retrieval-Augmented Generation (RAG) archectures to develop scalable, enterprise-ready solutions that transform unstructured, semi-structured, and structured data into actionable knowledge. <br>

 Previously, I served as a Senior Scientist at the <a href="https://www.aau.at/en/aics/"> Institute of Artificial Intelligence